Latest campaigns

 Learn about our latest campaigns and find new ways to put your faith into action.

-All our campaigns are based on in-depth research.
-We listen to people living in poverty, study the political context and work out possible solutions.
+All our campaigns are based on in-depth research, listening to people living in poverty, studying the political context and working out possible solutions.

 Learn about our latest campaigns and find new ways to put your faith into action.